gladly-team/next-firebase-auth/README.md

 If auth is working on the client side but not on the server-side, the auth cookies are most likely not set.

 To fix this, confirm the auth cookies are set in your browser's dev tools.
 If they're not set, please check that the `secure`, `sameSite`, and `path` options passed in the `next-firebase-auth` config make sense for your environment.
 For example, if you're testing on non-HTTPS localhost, make sure `secure` is false.

-#### I can't access the Firebase app.

-You may want to access the Firebase JS SDK or admin app.
-To do so, you can initialize the Firebase apps yourself _prior_ to initializing `next-firebase-auth`.
-[Here's some example code](https://github.com/gladly-team/next-firebase-auth/discussions/61#discussioncomment-323977) with this pattern.

 ## Limitations & Feedback